yejipark0514/TimeSeriesAnalysis_CO2/README.md

 ## 1. Future CO2 Emissions Trends with Carbon Tax Implementation Using Exponential Smoothing
 ![Carbon Tax Effect Line](https://github.com/yejipark0514/TimeSeriesAnalysis_CO2/assets/97747420/99aa4c2e-63df-4ab5-b802-ad12f77c95fd)

-Using Exponential Smoothing, I generated predictions for CO2 emissions.
+Using Exponential Smoothing, I generated predictions for the forthcoming 10 years' CO2 emissions in the United States.
 Subsequently, from the Panel OLS analysis, I extracted the effect of the carbon tax, which was determined to be -0.608.
 To adjust the predictions accordingly, I subtracted this carbon tax effect from the previously obtained predicted values.